madjin/home-space/README.md

 ---

-Special thanks to AnaGameDev for the original hackerspace model!
-Check out [Pixel Ripped](http://www.pixelripped.com/), the game within a game concept really inspired this project.
+Big thanks to [AnaGameDev](http://www.pixelripped.com/about/) for the hackerspace model and game within a game inspiration.